iodide-project/iodide/README.md

 On subsequent runs, you only need to run `make up`.

 Additionally, if you are working on client code, you can run `npm run start` in a separate terminal to run webpack in watch mode (which will make your client code changes visible on page reload).
-If you require verbose Redux logging, you can use the command `npm run start -- reduxVerbose`
+If you require verbose Redux logging, you can set the environment variable `REDUX_LOGGING=VERBOSE` with the command `REDUX_LOGGING=VERBOSE npm run start`

 ## Testing